bits-sass/bits.sass/docs/overview.md

 ## Main.scss

 Make use of `@import` to include variables, utilities, mixins, components and in your main.scss file.
-Here is a sample main.scss file from [example-code](../example-code):
+Here is a sample main.scss:

 ```scss
 /* main.scss */